Apple: Toward General Active Perception via Reinforcement Learning: Discussion

 \section{Discussion}

-The results in \cref{sec:experiments} show that our task-agnostic, RL-based method successfully learns exploration strategies across diverse active perception tasks.
-We evaluated \tap{} on a toy Circle-Square classification task and three simulated tactile benchmarks: Tactile MNIST (digit classification), Starstruck (object counting), and Toolbox (object pose estimation).
+The results in \cref{sec:experiments} show that \apple{} successfully learns exploration strategies across diverse active perception tasks.
+We evaluated \apple{} on the CircleSquare classification task and three simulated tactile benchmarks: TactileMNIST (digit classification), TactileMNISTVolume (volume estimation), and Toolbox (pose estimation).
 In all three tactile benchmarks, the agent must learn an image encoder and refine its exploration policy jointly.
-Notably, \tapCrossq{} retained high performance when switching tasks without hyperparameter tuning, highlighting its robustness.
+The poor performance of the \appleRnd{} baseline across our tasks confirms the necessity of structured exploration and confirms that our methods learned policies that go beyond random exploration.
+Notably, \appleCrossq{} retained high performance when switching tasks without hyperparameter tuning, highlighting its robustness.

-The poor performance of the \tapRnd{} baseline across all tasks confirms the necessity of structured exploration, while \ham{}~\cite{fleer2020learning} failed to learn an effective strategy on Circle-Square, defaulting to predicting the mean class despite extensive tuning using HEBO.
-This points to a fundamental limitation of \ham{} in this setting.
-Key differences between \tap{} and \ham{} explain this gap: first, \tap{} uses a transformer-based policy network, which our ablation shows outperforms LSTM-based variants, likely due to better modeling of long-term dependencies.
-Second, \ham{} relies on on-policy RL, which discards samples after a single update, limiting learning efficiency.
-In contrast, \tap{} employs off-policy methods (\tapSac{} and \tapCrossq{}), enabling sample reuse -- a critical factor in active perception, where supervised learning benefits from multiple passes over the same data.
-Both \tapSac{} and \tapCrossq{} perform comparably on environments they have been tuned on, but \tapCrossq{} has proven more robust to new environments without hyperparameter tuning and offers a clear computational advantage.
+We compare our method to \ham{}~\cite{fleer2020learning}, which failed to learn an effective strategy even on the Circle-Square toy task, defaulting to predicting the mean class despite extensive tuning using \hebo{}.
+This points to a fundamental limitation of \ham{} in this setting, namely that \ham{} relies on on-policy RL, which discards samples after a single update, limiting sample efficiency.
+Further experiments using a \ppo{}-based variant of our method (see \cref{fig:circle_square_long}) underline our hypothesis that on-policy RL is not suited for active perception.
+In contrast, we employ off-policy methods (\appleSac{} and \appleCrossq{}), enabling sample reuse -- a critical factor in active perception, where supervised learning benefits from multiple passes over the same data.
+Both \appleSac{} and \appleCrossq{} perform comparably on environments they have been tuned on, but \appleCrossq{} has proven more robust to new environments without hyperparameter tuning and offers a clear computational advantage.
 By avoiding target network updates, it requires roughly half the transformer forward passes during training, leading to a 53\% reduction in training time on average, without sacrificing performance.

-In summary, transformer-based policies and off-policy RL significantly improve active perception learning.
-The strong cross-task performance, especially of \tapCrossq{} without retuning, demonstrates its potential as a robust, general framework for active tactile perception.
+The strong performance of \apple{}, especially of \appleCrossq{} without retuning, demonstrates its potential as a robust, general framework for active perception.